alexlobera/leanjs_OLD_NX/src/pages/blog/must-know-javascript-for-react-developers.md

 ### Exports

 When exporting, the most common thing to do is create a default export.
-This should be done at the bottom of your file and when working with react will be the way you export your components:
+This should be done at the bottom of your file and when working with React will be the way you export your components:

 ![example of using the default export syntax in JS](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2Fes6%2Fimage_17.png?alt=media)